brookinsconsulting/bcswitchadminlanguage/README.md

 **Note**: This solution requires only a few legacy kernel class overrides of classes that are very stable and not subject to much change (if at all) per release (which is important for maintainability).
 Our changes to these classes are very minimalistic, clearly documented and only when absolutely required to support the solution.

-You can review our changes to the kernel classes by searching for our kernel class change documention comments (in each modified file block of code), "// BEGIN BC : BCSwitchAdminLanguage : Kernel Hack".
+You can review our changes to the kernel classes by searching for our kernel class change documentation comments (in each modified file block of code), `// BEGIN BC : BCSwitchAdminLanguage : Kernel Hack` and ends with `// END BC : BCSwitchAdminLanguage : Kernel Hack`.

 ### Module View

-This solution provides a module 'switchadminlanguage' view 'switch' which is used by the provided admin right side toolbar 'Switch Language' form which provides a drop down menu displaying all the languages available to the current siteaccess and allows you to select a different language, click switch button which submits a request to the switch module view, which sets a session variable containing the language locale identifier to switch the admin siteaccess language locale when the switch module redirects the user back to the previous page.
+This solution provides a module 'switchadminlanguage' view 'switch' which is used by the provided admin right side toolbar 'Switch Language' form.

+The 'Switch Language' form provides a drop down menu displaying all the languages available to the current siteaccess and allows you to select a different language, click switch button.

+Upon clicking the switch button a the form is submits a request to the switch module view, which sets a session variable containing the language locale identifier to switch the admin siteaccess language locale when the switch module redirects the user back to the previous page.

 Installation